hackclub/hackclub/workshops/sound_galaxy/README.md

 We’re passing in an `energy`, which is the intensity of sound at each part of the FFT spectrum.
 In our case, this means the intensity of each particle.

-Here’s what I personally came up with:
+There are endless ways to update a particle based on intensity of sound, but here’s what I personally came up with:

 ```js
 this.update = function(energy) {